inBeat/inbeat-website/content/top-influencers/instagram/cinema/morocco/_index.md

 ---
-title: Top 10 Cinema Instagram Influencers In Morocco In 2022
+title: Top 10 Cinema Instagram Influencers In Morocco In 2023
 description: >-
-  Find top cinema Instagram influencers in Morocco in 2022.
-Most popular hashtags: #morocco #cinema #photography #casablanca.
+  Find top cinema Instagram influencers in Morocco in 2023.
+Most popular hashtags: #morocco #cinema #casablanca #photography.
 platform: Instagram
-hits: 25
+hits: 17
-text_top: Discover the best Instagram accounts on inBeat.
+text_top: See the best Instagram accounts on inBeat.
-text_bottom: Our search engine has 25 Instagram influencers like this in Morocco for you to pitch.
+text_bottom: Our database aggregates 17 Instagram influencers like this in Morocco for you to pitch.
 profiles:
   - username: "adnane.azaar"
     fullname: >-